1. Overview

 Here, we’re using a Stack to store the vertices that need to be traversed.

-Let’s run this on the graph we created in the previous subsection:
+Let’s run a JUnit test for depth-first traversal using the graph we created in the previous subsection:

 Please note that we’re using vertex “Bob” as our root for traversal here, but this can be any other vertex.